 This is also a great resource for the Student Data Tracking Notebooks to share with the parents at conference time.
 I also send a photocopy copy home alongside their report card to their families so they can see the growth in their child.

 I can not begin to explain the effect this personal reflection has on the students and their reading achievement!
+This is a great resource to help hold students accountable for their reading achievement.

 To download this freebie visit my TpT shop at: